-Provides students with hands-on practice in the basics of production cake decorating and decorative bakery work, with attention given to the techniques of icing cakes.
-Cake decorating areas include script, borders, drop and nail flowers, as well as the use of edible images.
-Students practice icing cakes and decorating them in a timely manner.
-Emphasis is placed on accuracy and speed of decorating to simulate industry conditions.
+Hands-on instruction in the basics of production cake decorating with attention given to the techniques of icing cakes.
+Cake decorating areas include script, borders, basic flowers, and seasonal decorating.
+Students practice icing cakes and decorating; emphasis is placed on accuracy and speed to simulate industry standards.